Bill Medley: Recent work

 Through the mid to late 2000s, Medley performed mainly in Branson, Missouri, at Dick Clark's American Bandstand Theater, Andy Williams' Moon River Theater, and The Starlite Theatre.

 In 2004, DBC Management released his album Your Heart to Mine – Dedicated to the Blues (later released on Fuel Records in 2013).

 In 2007, Medley released his first new album since the passing of his long-time Righteous Brothers partner Bobby Hatfield who died on November 5, 2003.
 The album was titled Damn Near Righteous and released on Westlake Records (later released on Varese Sarabande in 2014).
 The soulful album featured a memorable track collaboration on "In My Room" with Brian Wilson (Beach Boys) and Phil Everly (Everly Brothers), plus new originals "Sit Down and Hurt", "Something Blue" and "Beautiful".

 Medley later also began touring with his daughter McKenna and her 3-Bottle Band.
 On November 24, 2013, he performed in concert for the first time in the UK at Wembley Arena.

 Medley wrote a memoir entitled The Time of My Life: A Righteous Brother's Memoir.
 The book was published in 2014.

 Medley released his first new album in over a decade, Straight from the Heart, on February 14, 2025.
 The album features a 12-song collection of covers by country music artists.
 Straight from the Heart was produced by Fred Mollin and was released on Curb Records.
 Medley last recorded on the Curb label in 1991 with the album Blue Eyed Singer.
-The first single from the album was released on October 18, 2024; a duet with country musician Vince Gill entitled "These Days".
+The first single from the album, "These Days", was released on October 18, 2024 as a duet with country musician Vince Gill.
 The album also features duets with renowned artists such as Michael McDonald, Shawn Colvin, and Keb Mo.
 In support of his new album, Medley made his debut at the Grand Ole Opry on February 22, 2025.